 Group learning, on the other hand, enables your business to benefit from having multiple people learn the new language at the same time.
 Which can be useful if you don’t want to be reliant on just one of your employees having the relevant skillset to deal with people in a different language.

 Solo tuition can help you learn at your own pace.
 Whereas group lessons are likely to include people at different levels of ability.
 This can be good and bad, of course, as the people at a higher level could help bring the others up.
 Or the people at the lower level could bring the others down.

 So when it comes to deciding on group or individual lessons, it really is a matter for examining the particular needs of your company and working it out from there.

-Another advantage of learning Spanish for your business, of course, is that the cost should be an allowable business expense.
-If you’re looking to expand into a new territory, or simply enhance your relationship with exiting contacts in the Spanish speaking world, it certainly makes sense that it will be a benefit to your firm if you can converse in Spanish.
+Another advantage of learning a language for your business, of course, is that the cost should be an allowable business expense.
+If you’re looking to expand into a new territory, or simply enhance your relationship with exiting contacts overseas, it certainly makes sense that it will be a benefit to your firm if you can converse in the target langauge.
 So the taxman should certainly allow you to put the training fees through your accounts.
 (Though we’ll add the caveat that we’re not tax accountancy specialists, so you should always check with your own accountant first).